tensorflow/tfjs-examples/polynomial-regression/README.md

 # TensorFlow.js Example: Polynomial Regression

-This example creates a synthetic dataset and fits a polynomial.
+This example creates a synthetic polynomial dataset and fits the polynomial curve using the layers API.